weblearn22/ERPscanr/docs/index.md

 ---
-layout: home
+layout: default
 ---

 This is the ERP-SCANR wesbsite.